 There weren’t that many templates and how-to guidelines to go by.
 You coded your site and that was it.
 You had no options to drag and drop design elements in cool WYSIWYG editors or to work only on the front-end on predefined publishing platforms with nice interfaces that make the myriad design choices for websites now possible—and the need to constantly redesign your websites a must.

 We’ve come a long way.
-Here is a stunning infographic about the evolution of the web.
-A visual graphic by Mashable shows the progress in web design over the years.
-And check out here what Amazon, Google, Apple and Hotmail, among others, looked like in 1998.
+You can check out here what Amazon, Google, Apple and Hotmail, among others, looked like in 1998.

 And then there is always Waybackmachine by Internet Archive to reminisce!
 It lets you search any website and see screenshots of its iterations over time.
-Or visit the digital Web Design Museum, where you can browse 900 curated screenshots of well-known brands and companies, ranging from 1995 to 2005 (images of what Google’s search page and Apple’s homepage in 1998).
+Or visit the digital Web Design Museum, where you can browse 900 curated screenshots of well-known brands and companies, ranging from 1995 to 2005 (here are images of what Google’s search page and Apple’s homepage looked like in 1998).

 To all of you who grew up with social media, blogging platforms and drag-and-drop website builders to publish your stuff: Don’t smirk.
 Not so long ago, we were left to our own devices to come up with what you might take for granted now.